 If appropriate, children who are assessed at a level below the attainment for that year group are placed on targeted intervention programmes which are matched to their needs.
-These programmes are typically taught by Learning Assistants who have been trained in the appropriate intervention.
+These programmes are typically taught by Learning Assistants who have been trained.

-The children's progress in reading is tracked every half term, though formally reported twice a year in line with the school's assessment procedures.
+The children's progress in reading is tracked every half term on Insight in terms of Book Banding, though formally reported twice a year in line with the school's assessment procedures.
+For those working Below or Well Below, they complete regular Accelerated Reader assessments to inform our judgements.
+As of September 2022, this will be in place for the entirety of Years 2-6.
 Targeted intervention is provided to meet the needs of the cohort.
-The progress of the children in intervention groups is reviewed every half term in order to either modify the direction or change the groups of children receiving the intervention.
-The school currently uses accurate assessment of the children's learning on Target Tracker to tailor and deliver interventions where appropriate for Key Stage 1 and Key Stage 2.
+The progress of the children in intervAssessmentsention groups is reviewed every half term in order to either modify the direction or change the groups of children receiving the intervention.
+We have an ongoing file that tracks the provision for the 'bottom 20%' in English which is accessible on Our English Team on Microsoft Teams.
+The school currently uses accurate assessment of the children's learning on Insight and through Accelerated Reader to tailor and deliver interventions where appropriate for Key Stage 1 and Key Stage 2.

-Where appropriate, children in Key Stage 2 are also taught phonics based around Letters and Sounds and the Phonics Bug that is used in KS1.
-Children who enter our school with little or no English are taught to read in a small group every day by a member of staff in the EAL team.
+Where appropriate, children in Key Stage 2 are also taught phonics based around our Systematic Synthetic Phonics Programme- Phonics Bug.
+This is used throughout KS1.
+Children who enter our school with little or no English are taught to read in a small group every day by a member of staff in the EAL team and may be placed on our ESL programme provided by Renaissance Learning.